Detox Baths For Children – Everything You Need To Know

 Pour in enough breastmilk (either frozen, from the fridge, or freshly pumped) into warm water and swish until the bath has a milky look.
 For a regular size baby bath, around 1 bottle of milk should be sufficient.

 Even if you don’t have that much to use for a bath, add whatever you can, every little drop will do!

-If your not breastfeeding don’t worry! your child can still benefit from a regular milk bath!
+If you’re not breastfeeding don’t worry! your child can still benefit from a regular milk bath!

 Chamomile may not be the first thing you think of when thinking about baths, but it has some great benefits and therefore it’s included in this list!

 Chamomile is renowned for its soothing and relaxing properties, and it is also very gentle on the skin.
 Chamomile helps reduce stress, can naturally keep blond locks bright and light, soothe sore muscles, alleviate skin irritations, and promote sleep!

 Making a chamomile bath couldn’t be easier!
 Simply brew a pot of chamomile tea by using tea bags and add it to the bathwater, make sure to add cooler water until the bathwater is a comfortable warm temperature for your child.